vatueilo/vldpipe/README.md

 Authenticated encryption like Tor stealth HS.

-No idea how secure this really is yet.
+Security review, this is still experimental.

 # Credits

 Examples in veilid-core and https://gitlab.com/bbigras/netdog were super-helpful in figuring out how to set things up.